Vaping can often be identified by distinct odors, visible devices, physical clues, and behavioral changes linked to e-cigarette use.

 Peer groups play a significant role in whether someone vapes openly or hides it carefully.
 In friend circles where vaping is normalized:

-• You might overhear conversations about flavors or device brands.
+- You might overhear conversations about flavors, pods, disposables, coils, or device brands.

-Conversely, individuals outside such groups tend toward secrecy — making physical signs even more critical for detection.
+Conversely, individuals outside such groups tend toward secrecy — making physical signs, repeated odors, and device clues even more important for detection.

 The Importance of Observing Changes Over Time

-Spotting one sign alone rarely confirms vaping conclusively since many symptoms overlap with other causes (e.g., dry lips from weather).
+Spotting one sign alone rarely confirms vaping conclusively since many symptoms overlap with other causes.
+Dry lips may come from cold weather, coughing may come from allergies, and a sweet smell may come from candy or body spray.
 The key lies in noticing consistent patterns over days or weeks:

-• A recurring sweet scent combined with lip dryness and behavioral secrecy is telling.
+- A recurring sweet scent combined with lip dryness and behavioral secrecy is more telling.

-• Coughing episodes linked with certain environments (like after breaks) add weight to evidence.
+- Coughing episodes linked with certain environments, such as after bathroom breaks or outdoor breaks, add weight to the pattern.

 Tracking these indicators over time provides a clearer picture rather than jumping to conclusions based on one isolated clue.